sdhealthconnect/leap-demos/hl7-fhir-connectathon-sept2020-consent-track/README.md

-# HL7® FHIR® Connectathon Sept 2020 Consent Management and Enforcement Services Track
+# Virtual HL7® FHIR® Connectathon Sept 2020 Consent Management and Enforcement Services Track
 This project hosts the technical requirements and test artifacts for the Consent Management and Enforcement Services Track of the HL7® FHIR® Connectathon in September 2020.

 ## Goal